-In FY22 and beyond, as our response to modern slavery risks develops and matures, the Committee will begin a new project to assess the potential risk within our indirect supply chain.
+In FY23 and beyond, as our response to modern slavery risks develops and matures, the Committee will continue to develop processes and procedures that are most effective to assess the potential risk within our indirect supply chain.
 We will report progress via this statement as applicable.